-Being a marketer you know what a picture is worth (that’s a thousand words, my friend).
+As a marketer you know what a picture is worth.
+But, what about video?

 According to Forrester Research’s Dr. James McQuivey, one minute of video is worth 1.8 million words.